Simo9991/Lemon/README.md

 then...

 ```
-import { Lemon } from { Lemon }
+import { Lemon } from { lemon-scroll }

 Lemon({
-    el://insert your dom Element es: ".box",
+    el: insert your dom Element es: ".box",
-    animation://isert your own animation es: "fadeIn",
+    animation: isert your own animation es: "fadeIn",
-    duration://animtion duration in second --> 0.3,
+    duration: animtion duration in second --> 0.3,
     options:{
-        margin:"margin of animation"
+        margin: margin of animation
-        retartd:"when is visible the animation"
+        retartd: when is visible the animation
     }

 })